 Live Action TV

 - The Sirta Foundation in Mass Effect doesn't produce any weapons out of ethical concerns.
 They will however produce Biotic Amps that can give a user the ability to kill people with their mind as well as omni-tools that can be used to shut down people's brains.
 Well, they aren't technically weapons, now are they?
+They also produce the medi-gel that you will mostly use to allow your teammates to continue blasting the hell out of everything in their path.

 - In Portal, the founder of Aperture Technologies got his start creating shower curtains for the military.
 When he came upon the idea for the portals he apparently thought their primary purpose would be as shower curtains.
 Or so the only known sources say.